Bullpen blows E-Rod’s 20th win, Red Sox beat O’s anyway

-BOSTON — Eduardo Rodriguez missed out on a 20-win season when Boston’s bullpen blew a late lead, but the Red Sox overcame a soaring home run robbery by Stevie Wilkerson to beat the Baltimore Orioles 5-4 in the regular season finale Sunday on Mookie Betts’ ninth-inning dash home.

 Betts scored from first on a single by Rafael Devers with no outs.
 Devers’ hit caromed off shortstop Richie Martin’s glove, causing Wilkerson to hesitate in right.
-Betts beat a late throw by Wilkerson to give the defending World Series champions a celebratory cap to a disappointing season.
+Betts beat a late throw by Wilkerson to give his team a celebratory cap to a frustrating season.

+“I think everybody was kind of ready to go.
+So I just decided to go home,” Betts said.

 Wilkerson made a late entry for catch of the year in the eighth.
 He chased Jackie Bradley Jr.’s fly ball to the edge of the visitors’ bullpen, leaped over the short wall and pulled back Bradley’s would-be homer while nearly tumbling into the seats.